helidon-io/helidon/docs/config/io.helidon.metrics.api.MeterConfig.md

 ## Description

-Registry settings for a meter identified by its exact name, regardless of its tags
+Registry settings for meters selected by a name pattern, regardless of their tags

 ## Configuration options